 Price made note of extreme malformed dental arches and an increase in the number of tooth carries in people who ate processed foods.
 He also documented an increase in tooth decay in those persons who abandoned traditional diets and chose processed foods instead.
 He was convinced that nutritional deficiencies caused tooth decay and malformed dental arches (leading to the over-crowding of teeth), and even the world-wide spread of epidemics like polio and tuberculosis.
 He also argued that improper nutrition could impact moral behavior and lead to criminality.

-Price has received criticism for the standards and techniques he used in data collection during his ethnographic research, and for the far-reaching conclusions he made based on minimal or questionable evidence.
-Regardless, his work has rarely been viewed through an historical and anthropological lens.
+Price has received criticism for the standards and techniques he used in data collection during his ethnographic research, and for the far-reaching conclusions, he made based on minimal or questionable evidence.
+Regardless, his work has rarely been viewed through a historical and anthropological lens.
 This is a great disservice to both Price’s work and his legacy; a legacy that continues to live on through the efforts of The Weston A. Price Foundation and the Price-Pottenger Foundation.,

 Price’s research is best understood only after a thorough examination of the culture and times in which he lived and wrote.
 This includes an examination of commonly held medical and scientific views about disease and nutrition at the time he conducted his research, as well as popularly held beliefs at the time about race and intermarriage that had a tremendous impact on public health policies.
 For Price, this meant writing at the height of the American eugenics movement, which sought to control the reproductive rights of persons deemed “unfit to breed” and to encourage the reproduction of persons deemed genetically superior.